brendano/stanford_corenlp_pywrapper/README.md

 ## Install

-You can install the program using something like:
+If you like, you can install it with something like this:

 ```
 git clone https://github.com/brendano/stanford_corenlp_pywrapper